 What is Modern Retro?

 Modern Retro is the brainchild of Andrew Fiallo who goes by the nickname "Cuba" on the show and in the real world.
-Andrew started Modern Retro in the summer of 2016, along with co-hosts Aaron Mores and Adam "Roy" Young.
-The trio had previously been podcasting for several years as another podcast making Modern Retro a spiritual successor to their first show.
+Andrew started Modern Retro in the summer of 2016, along with co-host Adam "Roy" Young.
+The duo had previously been podcasting for several years as another podcast making Modern Retro a spiritual successor to their first show.

 Modern Retro is described as "Drinks with your geeky friends" Unlike their early days, the guys are rarely able to get together to podcast in person anymore but that description is pretty accurate and speaks to the spirit of the show.
 The guys talk, debate and argue about all manner of geeky topics just like any group of nerds would do in private.
 Having grown up on a hearty supply of 80's and 90's cartoons, movies and video games the guys have a love for all things retro, even when the nostalgia goggles are removed.
 With everything old being made anew we are in a goldange of geekdom and the crew always has an opinion/complaint to share about it!

 Despite being a relatively new podcast, Andrew has many ambitions plans in store for the Modern Retro.
 He hops to grow a community on and offline.
 Besides looking for interesting and fun guests to come join in the conversations he wants to focus on the local active geek culture in the surrounding area.